Nondestructive photon counting in waveguide QED: Conclusion

-\emph{Conclusion.}---In this article, we have explored the use of arrays of quantum emitters coupled to one-dimensional \mbox{waveguides} to achieve number-resolving photon detection.
-Paying particular heed to experimental limitations such as disorder and free-space decay, we have found that both can be overcome, such that there is no fundamental limitation to the achievable detection efficiency.
-At its core, our proposal builds on four facts that together enable highly efficient detectors: (1), few-level systems allow for strong, projective measurements of their state due to their intrinsic nonlinearity, (2), nevertheless, sufficiently large ensembles of atoms are linear, (3), collective decay mitigates errors due to non-idealities, and (4), in linear systems one can always engineer dissipation to obtain complete absorption.
-We hope that single-photon detectors based on the principles outlined here will mark a step towards high-fidelity number-resolving photon detectors.
+We have explored the use of arrays of quantum emitters coupled to \mbox{waveguides} for number-resolving photon detection.
+Paying particular heed to experimental limitations such as disorder and free-space decay, we have found that both can be overcome, leaving no fundamental limitation to the achievable detection efficiency.
+Moreover, we have shown that the same platform can also be used to perform QND number-resolving photon detection.
+To this end, we also propose a novel way to prepare Dicke states based on the interaction of two arrays and subsequent heralding by measuring the number of excitations in one of them.

+In a nutshell, our proposal builds on four facts that together enable highly efficient detectors: (1), few-level systems allow for strong, projective measurements of their state due to their intrinsic nonlinearity, (2), nevertheless, sufficiently large ensembles of atoms are linear, (3), collective decay mitigates errors due to non-idealities, and (4), in linear systems one can always engineer dissipation to obtain complete absorption.
+We hope that the ideas outlined here will mark a step towards high-fidelity number-resolving photon detectors, both destructive and nondestructive.

 \begin{widetext}